acme-be/Acme.Garmin.GpxExport/README.md

 ## Known issues
 - Sometimes the download return a (403) Forbidden for the sessionId, the application try 5 times, because it seems to be a temporary error :'(
-    * It seems to be documented at Garmin with "NETWORK_RESPONSE_OUT_OF_MEMORY = -403", it explain why it sometimes works.